sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

   - round 2 mean = 30.15, range = 2.9-86.8 (n.s., p=.35)

 *FREQUENCY RATINGS: scale from 1 to 100*
 - Overall, participants reported following instructions 70-80% of the time.
 When participants repeat conditions, frequency ratings are similar.
 When participants switch conditions, frequency ratings are higher for natural relative to strategy condition but this difference is only significant when going from natural to strategy.
-There was no significant difference between natural and strategy frequency ratings for people who do natural and strategy first (i.e .when just looking at round 1 data; n=62 each group). **This lines up with story from difficulty - these two conditions don't really vary in terms of their subjective difficulty and how often they can implement the strategy. **
+There was no significant difference between natural and strategy frequency ratings for people who do natural and strategy first (i.e .when just looking at round 1 data; n=62 each group).
+**- This lines up with story from difficulty - these two conditions don't really vary in terms of their subjective difficulty and how often they can implement the strategy.**

 **Instruction frequency summary stats:**